RaiRai-Physics/ETL-and-pipelines/walmart retail enterprise etl/README.md

 ## Scale

-The generated project contains 18 raw CSV datasets and tens of thousands of transaction-level rows.
-The Python pipeline is pre-run, so you can inspect gold outputs immediately.
+The project contains 18 raw CSV datasets and tens of thousands of transaction-level rows.

 ## Key Engineering Features